7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 We loved how smooth and progressively this knob increased our gain, with no bumps or unpleasant surprises.
 Although it took us a few tries to get used to moving the knob around with our foot, we got a good feel for it after a few minutes to take full advantage of this great feature.

-Verdict: The Keeley Katana Clean Boost is a versatile boost pedal with an elegant and seamless design in a rugged enclosure.
+Verdict: The Keeley Katana Clean Boost is a versatile pedal with an elegant and seamless design in a rugged enclosure.
 It comes with an Internal Power Supply Boost that turns your 9V into 18V for high headroom.

 Also Consider